Knowledgeable Fort Mill and Rock Hill Child Custody Attorney

 The court will weigh all of these factors, and any other factors they deem relevant, in deciding what will be best for your children to give them the optimal chance of succeeding in having a healthy, safe childhood.

-Custody hurdles for military parents around Fort Mill and Rock Hill
+What are the custody hurdles for military parents in and around Fort Mill and Rock Hill?

 Depending upon your job in the military, you may face long hours, changes of duty stations, or be ready for deployment at a moment’s notice.
 Under S.C.
 Code Ann. § 63-15-512, any of these scenarios can present challenges in obtaining custody of your children, but that doesn’t mean you cannot effectively parent your children.
 There are state and federal laws in place to help you obtain or retain custody of your children, even when you are on active duty.